basarniron/BackendTasks/README.md

  Setup MongoDB on your machine:
  1. Install MongoDB on your machine - https://www.mongodb.com/try/download/community
  2. Make sure you set replication.
-If you need to conver standalone to replication please see https://docs.mongodb.com/manual/tutorial/convert-standalone-to-replica-set/
+If you need to convert standalone to replication please see https://docs.mongodb.com/manual/tutorial/convert-standalone-to-replica-set/
- 2.1. ** No CRUD operation will work if mongoDb runs on standalone as unity of work makes every saveChanges call in mongo context with a transaction.
+ 2.1. ** No CRUD operation will work if mongoDb runs on standalone as unity of work makes every saveChanges call inside Mongo context with a transaction.
  3. Change IP:port and database name from appSettings.json

  CRUD operations:
  1. Set BackendTask.API as start up project and run on local
- 2. See swagger/index.html
+ 2. You should be landing on swagger/index.html
  3. In order to prepopulate documents, use /api/advisers/populate-db post API
  4. In order to grab ids in GUID to pass onto another API parameter, use /api/advisers get API
  5. Use both Adviser and Client APIs to get, put, post and delete data